 All emails to MAC listservs and email via UNC Kenan-Flagler and UNC Network are the property of the University of North Carolina at Chapel Hill and subject to the jurisdiction of the UNC Honor System.

-Students are advised to review the Use of Technology Policy and the UNC Honor Code if they have questions about appropriateness of information or contact the MAC Program.
+Students are advised to review the Use of Technology Policy and the UNC Student Code of Conduct if they have questions about appropriateness of information or contact the MAC Program.

 5.5: Student Portals